TadeasKriz/tadeaskriz.github.io/_posts/2014-04-11-actual-generic-parameters-of-a-class-in-runtime.md

 And the `params` map would have exactly one entry, `(TypeVariable) "T" => (Class) Boolean`.

-I wrote this because I was unable to find the solution anywhere, so hopefully this will help someone in the future.
+I wrote this because I was unable to find the solution anywhere else, so hopefully this will help someone in the future.

-PS: The method needs some refactoring for sure and I will do it in the following days.
+PS: This method needs some refactoring for sure and I will do it in the following days.